danielbosnich/roulette-simulation/README.md

 # roulette-simulation
-Simulation of the roulette martingale strategy
+Roulette simulation using a one zero board and the martingale betting strategy